Pediatric Sleep Specialist

 • Coordination with schools and other providers

-One of the key focuses of the Rebis pediatric program is helping children learn to breathe through their nose rather than their mouth.
-This might seem simple, but nasal breathing provides numerous health benefits:
+One focus of the Rebis pediatric program is helping children learn to breathe through their nose rather than their mouth.
+It sounds simple, but nasal breathing offers real benefits:

 • Better oxygen delivery to the brain and body